AntonRize/WILL/results.md

 <p><i>(These points represent deep theoretical conclusions of the model that shift the understanding of fundamental concepts.)</i></p>

 <details>
     <summary>4.
-The Nature of "Dark Energy": A Geometric Consequence of Relational Horizon Effects.</summary>
+The Nature of "Dark Energy": A Geometric Consequence of Information Loss.</summary>
     <div class="details-content">
-        <p><strong>Result:</strong> "Dark Energy" is explained not as a substance filling space but as a <strong>geometric effect arising from the structure of relational horizons</strong> (where κ approaches 1 globally).
-It represents the intrinsic tension of the spacetime-energy structure itself.</p>
+        <p><strong>Result:</strong> "Dark Energy" is explained not as a substance but as a <strong>geometric effect of irreversible frame loss</strong> (of $\kappa^2$ projections) across cosmological horizons.</p>
     </div>
 </details>

 <details>
     <summary>5.
 The Origin of Entropy and the Arrow of Time.</summary>
     <div class="details-content">
-        <p><strong>Result:</strong> Entropy (related to horizon area, $S \propto A$) and the irreversibility of time are given a clear physical origin: they emerge from the breaking of local Energy Symmetry due to interactions across relational horizons, leading to irreversible projection loss.</p>
+        <p><strong>Result:</strong> Entropy ($S = A/4l_P^2$) and the irreversibility of time are given a clear physical origin: they are consequences of the breaking of the Energy Symmetry Law.</p>
     </div>
 </details>

 <details>
     <summary>6.
-The "Zeno Cascade" Structure of Black Holes & Information Paradox.</summary>
+The "Zeno Cascade" and a Solution to the Information Paradox.</summary>
     <div class="details-content">
-        <p><strong>Result:</strong> A self-similar, nested structure for black hole interiors ("Zeno cascade" of horizons at $r_n = R_s/2^n$) is proposed based on the algebraic closure.
-This resolves the information loss paradox: information is not destroyed but is hierarchically redistributed across layers, asymptotically approaching the singularity without ever reaching it in finite observer time.</p>
+        <p><strong>Result:</strong> A new model for the internal structure of black holes is proposed as a "holographic-like Zeno cascade" of nested horizons.
+This resolves the information loss paradox: information is not destroyed but is hierarchically redistributed across layers.</p>
     </div>
 </details>

 <h3>Strong Hypotheses & Ongoing Research</h3>
-<p><i>(These hypotheses are natural consequences of the model that are under active investigation.)</i></p>
+<p><i>(These hypotheses are natural extensions of the model and are under active investigation.)</i></p>

 <details>
     <summary>7.
 The Origin of Inertia: Mach's Principle from First Principles.</summary>
     <div class="details-content">
-        <p><strong>Hypothesis:</strong> Inertia emerges from the relationship between the local rate of transformation ($H(r) = c/r$) and the global cosmological rate ($H_0$).
-Local acceleration is resistance against misalignment with the global frame defined by $H_0$.
-Gravitational waves are interpreted as dynamic modulations of the local transformation rate $H(r)$.</p>
+        <p><strong>Hypothesis:</strong> Inertia and local gravity are not fundamental forces but are <strong>emergent relativistic effects</strong>, arising from the difference between the local ($H(r) = c/r$) and global ($H_0$) rate of spatial transformation.
+Gravitational waves are dynamic modulations of this frequency.</p>
-        <p class="status">Status: This interpretation is a direct reading of the model's equations relating local and global scales and is being further formalized.</p>
+        <p class="status">Status: This conclusion is a direct interpretation of the derived equations and is under active theoretical review.</p>
     </div>
 </details>

 <details>
     <summary>8.
-Redshift as a Geometric Projection Effect.</summary>
+Redshift as a Geometric Projection.</summary>
     <div class="details-content">
-        <p><strong>Hypothesis:</strong> Cosmological redshift is primarily interpreted not as a Doppler effect from kinematic expansion, but as a cumulative gravitational energy loss ($\kappa^2$ projection shift) as photons travel from distant sources within the global cosmological potential defined by $\Omega_{\Lambda}$.</p>
+        <p><strong>Hypothesis:</strong> The observed cosmological redshift is not a Doppler effect from expansion but a <strong>geometric distortion</strong> due to our observational position within a hierarchy of causal horizons.</p>
-         <p class="status">Status: This interpretation is consistent with the model's core principle and aligns with observational data, offering an alternative to the expanding space paradigm.</p>
+         <p class="status">Status: This conclusion is a direct interpretation of the derived equations and is under active theoretical review.</p>
     </div>
 </details>
 <div align="center" style="margin-top: 30px;">
 <strong>Logical Flow Chart: Part II</strong><br>
 <em>How cosmological structure arises algebraically.</em>